 The Baby Boom generation does not have much to show for itself

-The Baby Boom generation does not have much to show for itself in comparison to the previous generation.
+The Baby Boom generation does not have much to show for itself in comparison to the previous generation, or what many have called the World War II generation.
 They have been labeled “The Greatest Generation”.
 They went into battle to fight evil itself.
 They sacrificed everything in this cause.
 The toll extracted was enormous.
 They prevailed.

 To see the face of God in the affairs of men in the so-called Baby Boom generation is found in one word, music.
 The music that flowed forth in the 1960s and 70s was a kaleidoscope of creativity.
 God released from the heavens His Spirit and inspiration.
 Did he authorize every music sheet?
 No. But all drank from the same well, good and evil.